Asvoria/celo-hackathon/README.md

-# Pineapple Token Templete
+# Pineapple Token Template
-A SmartLoan ERC20 token templete for student loan.
+A SmartLoan ERC20 token template for student loan.

 #How to use
 1. The contract should be loaded by browser version of https://remix.ethereum.org/